This story and all of L.A. TACO's Arts coverage is sponsored by Nikos Constant.

 Trailing from ceiling to floor are displays that pay homage to the different cultures of L.A.: skate, surf, and street, among others, often with the artists’ names in front.
 Congested with the varied installations, one or two walks through an aisle does not guarantee seeing all the projects nor understanding each of their messages.

-As a competitive field with limited opportunities at success, 99CENT provides an ego-free outlet for all kinds of artists to get exposure for their work, even if it’s just for a split second of time, as the exhibit is only open for a week.
+As a competitive field with limited opportunities at success, 99CENT provides an ego-free outlet for all kinds of artists to get exposure for their work, even if it’s just for a split second of time, since the exhibit is only open for a week as of their February 22 opening.

 “There’s some stuff that literally looks like the stuff [you see] walking around an art college at the end of the semester that just gets left behind because they were assignments,” says exhibit-goer Bryan Rosser, recalling his time at an art school.